 Since 1964 Churchill River Canoe Outfitters has been the leader in providing Canadian Shield wilderness canoe tripping in Western Canada.
 From Sigurd Olson's "Voyageurs" (who were some of our first clients that summer!) to weekend family trips on the French Lake cicuit to individuals like Steve Rice with his many solo trips to the Hudson's Bay, CRCO has provided the full range of canoe outfitting services for over 54 years.

-In 2019 we are offering a chance for a small group of 8 teens to spend three and a half weeks in our beautiful backyard.
+In 2020 we are offering a chance for a small group of 8 to 10 teens to spend three weeks in our beautiful backyard.
 The goal: to learn the tools of the trade from two of CRCO's guides in a tight-knit, co-ed expedition team.

-The first three days will be spent at our Basecamp in Missinipe.
+The first four days will be spent at our Basecamp in Missinipe.
 Our basecamp is four comfortable cabins with a large main kitchen and meeting area ("The Timberframe") and our Food Prep building.
-These first few days are foundational: we aim to build a team, to discover the skills and goals and dreams of each member; to draw together our resources and come up with a plan for the coming expedtiion.
+These first few days are a foundation: we aim to build a team, to discover the skills and goals and dreams of each member; to draw together our resources and come up with a plan for the coming expedition.

 Finally, you will have the opportunity to learn about the connection of the First Nations with the boreal forests and rivers from the Cree living in nearby Grandmother's Bay.
 This has been their home for countless generations, and their love for their land has been passed down over the generations.